-The categorization and “zoological” chrematistics of animals (including wondrous creatures) went beyond the borders of literary fiction, gaining “factual” scientific definition that was encouraged by the Church.
+The categorization and “zoological” chrematistics of animals (including wondrous creatures) extended beyond the bounds of literary fiction, gaining “factual” scientific definition that was encouraged by the Church.
 Between the twelfth and fourteenth centuries, numerous bestiaries (similar to the second-century Greek volume Physiologus) were published.
-These compendiums of beasts brought together various pseudo-scientific ideas that were common at the time, most of which had a distinct didactic-theological tone.
+These compendiums of beasts brought together various quasi-scientific ideas that were common at the time, most of which had a distinct didactic-theological tone.
 The biological and zoological “facts” included interpretations based on minimal experience (e.g., observations of the behavior of wolves who had attacked human beings), the physiological elements known in that period, and far-fetched explanations of the nature of the beasts that linked between their behavior and their name.
-The bestiaries called on Biblical verses to support their definitive descriptions of the character and qualities of the animal, as well as conventional anthropomorphic cultural symbols and a wealth of other prevalent stereotypes.
+The bestiaries referred to Biblical verses to support their definitive descriptions of the character and qualities of the animal, as well as conventional anthropomorphic cultural symbols and a wealth of other prevalent stereotypes.
 To summarize the main ideas regarding wolves and werewolves, the subject of the current discussion, the wolf (lupus) was a very clever and vicious feral beast.
 The strongest animal in nature, it was a carnivore that thirsted for blood.
 To this was added a demonic element: the wolf represented Satan and was a symbol of hatred and evil stemming from envy of humankind.
 Its eyes, which shone in the dark like torches, were the work of the devil that could see through walls and mountains.
 In fact, its whole appearance was the work of the devil, designed to deceive and terrify the human soul.
 It therefore bore the Greek name, likos, meaning to bite, as wolves killed anything they chanced upon.

 In Medieval times, it was commonly believed that the werewolf was even more vicious than the wolf.
 It hid in the forest and was seen as simultaneously human and beast.
 That is, it retained its human intellect, but its appearance, physical strength, and ferocity were those of the wolf (lupiform).
 Depraved and merciless, it lay in wait for human beings, caused havoc, and stole infants away from their mothers and devoured them.